statbiophys/pygor3/docs/source/TutorialInstructions.md

 $ cd igor_1.4.2/
 $ ./configure CC=gcc-6 CXX=g++-6 && make && sudo make install
 ```
+If gcc-6 is not offered by your version of homebrew, try a different version (preferably the lowest version above gcc-6).

 If don't have root access replace last command by
 ```console
 $ ./configure CC=gcc-6 CXX=g++-6 --prefix=${HOME}/.local/ && make && make install